4DVLab/Freqpolicy/README.md

 ## 🎫 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+For academic use, this project is licensed under [the 2-clause BSD License](https://opensource.org/license/bsd-2-clause).

 ## 💓 Acknowledgement